 Need a podcast that's easy to digest, and even easier to implement?
 Look no further than Marketing Made Simple, a no-nonsense podcast packed with practical strategies and tips to hit the ground running.

 Content marketing, copywriting, digital marketing, and lead and conversion optimization are only some of the topics discussed in this weekly podcast.
 Experts chat with host Sonia Simone and analyze the changes within the marketing industry.

-Podcasts move with you and create a great solution for those of you looking to stay informed while on the go – or even those of you who would rather sit back, close your eyes, and listen to a story in bed rather than read a novel, watch TV, or listen to music.
+Podcasts are a great solution for those looking to stay informed while on the go – or even those of you who would rather sit back, close your eyes, and listen to a story in bed rather than read a novel, watch TV, or listen to music.

 Stay entertained, learn something new, keep your brain sharp, and remain informed with podcasts.